ajrcarey/pdfium-render/README.md

 ## Version history

+* 0.9.1 adds a new `console_log` crate feature to control initialization of `console_log`-based logging to the console browser in WASM builds, thanks to an excellent contribution from <https://github.com/tectin0>; adds a new `PdfPageTextObject::is_visible()` utility function in response to an excellent suggestion by <https://github.com/cobnett3>.
 * 0.9.0: fixes a bug in the `PdfClipPath::len()` function, thanks to an excellent contribution from <https://github.com/rockyzhengwu>; adds compilation target support to the `PDFIUM_STATIC_LIB_PATH` environment variable when linking `pdfium-render` to a statically-compiled Pdfium library, thanks to an excellent contribution from <https://github.com/richarddd>; removes all deprecated items; simplifies lifetime handling across all object instances; implements the `Send` and `Sync` traits for all object instances; changes the underlying data type for `PdfPageIndex` from `u16` to `c_int` to match Pdfium's internal page index data type definition; marks all Pdfium API functions as `unsafe` in `PdfLibraryBindings` in keeping with Rust safety best practices.
 * 0.8.37: increments the `pdfium_latest` feature to `pdfium_7543` to match new Pdfium release 7543 at <https://github.com/bblanchon/pdfium-binaries>; adds new `PdfRenderConfig::set_fixed_size()`, `PdfRenderConfig::set_fixed_width()`, and `PdfRenderConfig::set_fixed_height()` functions for more finely-grained rendering control thanks to an excellent suggestion by <https://github.com/newinnovations>; adds new `PdfRenderConfig::set_fixed_size_to_bitmap()` and `PdfRenderConfig::scale_page_to_bitmap()` functions; adds new `PdfPageObject::get_clip_path()` function thanks to an excellent contribution from <https://github.com/abdelkarim>; adds new `PdfPageImageObject::get_raw_image_data()` function thanks to an excellent contribution from <https://github.com/zamf>; adds new functions `PdfPageObject::is_active()`, `PdfPageObject::set_active()`, `PdfPageObject::is_inactive()`, and `PdfPageObject::set_inactive()` for setting and retrieving the object status on its containing page.
 * 0.8.36: ignores all fields in the `libloading::Error::DlOpen` enum variant in order to remain compatible with both old and new versions of the `libloading` crate; fixes a bug in the `PdfPageText::chars_for_object()` function thanks to an excellent investigation by <https://github.com/bikallem>; adds `Drop` trait implementations to all unowned `PdfPageObject` types thanks to an excellent investigation by <https://github.com/def-roth>.